MicrosoftDocs/AdaptiveCards/AdaptiveCards/display/ImplementingRenderer.md

 1. `Action.ShowCard` **MUST** be supported in some way, based on the hostConfig setting.
 There are two modes: inline, and popup.
 Inline cards **SHOULD** toggle the card visibility automatically.
 In popup mode, an event **SHOULD** be fired to the host app to show the card in some way.

 ### Action.Submit

+The Submit Action behaves like an HTML form submit, except that where HTML typically triggers an HTTP post, Adaptive Cards leaves it up to each host app to determine what "submit" means to them.

+1. When this **MUST** raise an event the user taps the action invokved.
+1. The `data` property **MUST** be included in the callback payload.
 1. For `Action.Submit`, a renderer **MUST** gather all inputs on the card and retrieve their values.
 This RegEx can be used to gather input values: `/\{{2}([a-z0-9_$@]+).value\}{2}/gi;`